SJSU-CADRE-CLASSES/SJSU_ART_104_S19/Readings/Reading5_ProcessingLampreys/Savannah_Singh.md

-<h3> Processing Lampreys by Yvette Granada</h3>
+<h3> Processing Lampreys by Yvette Granata</h3>
-<p> I found Yvette Granada's article,<i> Processing Lampreys —Photo-Fiction as Digital Parasite Aesthetics, </i> to be very interesting.
+<p> I found Yvette Granata's article,<i> Processing Lampreys —Photo-Fiction as Digital Parasite Aesthetics, </i> to be very interesting.
 Reading through her process helped me understand her artwork better and gave it more meaning.
 Her pieces can be seen as very abstract if the viewer does not understand what she does for her precess and how it leads into her process.
 I believe her process is very important in the exploration of her central idea.
 Her idea